dhis2/training-docs/content/tracker_use/tg_android_analysis.md

 #### Change the map layers to show the heatmap and use the satellite **view**

-Go back to the maps information by selecting back on your device.
-By clicking the first button at the top right corner, a menu will appear displaying all the possible layers.
+Go back to the maps information in DHIS2 by navigating back to the capture app.
+By selecting the second button at the top right corner of the app, a menu will appear displaying all the possible layers.

-Map layers you will see here include (depending on the configuration of the program): TEI coordinates, enrollment coordinates, Individual stage coordinates,  relationships, heatmap, tracked entity attributes of coordinate type, and data elements of coordinate type.
+Map layers you can see here include (depending on the configuration of the program): TEI coordinates, enrollment coordinates, Individual stage coordinates,  relationships, heatmap, tracked entity attributes of coordinate type, and data elements of coordinate type.

 In the Case based surveillance program the app offers the TEI and Enrollment coordinate.
-Select the satellite view and the heatmap to show how the map changes, click on the “Apply” button to the changes.
+Change the background layer and the add the heatmap to show how the map changes, click on the “Apply” button to the changes.

 ![](resources/images/android_analysis/mapopen3.png)